Riding & Coaching

 The Pony Club Season

 The Pony Club season runs October to April (daylight saving hours) during which we hold weekly rallies at the club where the riders get together for coaching.
-Families might help out with some jobs and we enjoy a shared dinner.
+Families might help out with some jobs and we often enjoy a shared dinner.

 October – April is also competition season and our riders will often head off site to fun ribbon days or local competitions.